turboapps/docs/reference/command_line/build.md

 To build an image from an existing container, use the `commit` command.

-#### Using SpoonScript
+#### Using TurboScript

-A SpoonScript is a list of instructions that Turbo will follow to create a container.
+A TurboScript is a list of instructions that Turbo will follow to create a container.
 After the last instruction in a script, Turbo will automatically run `turbo commit` on the recently created container, creating a new image.

 When building from a **.me** script, Turbo will take the following steps: